AlessioSocci/PROJECT-DMX512-Light-Control-Device/README.md

 one move of stick in up position --> dmx channel controlled are ch9 to ch 16; now, one move in down position --> dmx channel controlled are ch1 to ch8.

-With stick push button, device enter in fine-controll mode, to allow fine change of every dmx channle value.
+With stick push button, device enter in fine-control mode, to allow fine change of every dmx channle value;
+repush button device return in standard-control mode.

 With anti-clockwise rotation of an encoder, correspond dmx channel increment;